shsiena/shsiena/README.md

 💻 I like cybersecurity, IoT, and machine learning
-📚 I'm studying mechatronics engineering at the University of Waterloo 📝 I'm passionate about control systems and automation 🔭 autistic leetcode grinder, neovim enjoyer, and user of arch linux 🌺 self-taught c++ at age 8
+📚 I'm studying mechatronics engineering at the University of Waterloo 📝 I'm passionate about control systems and automation 🔭 I use vim on arch btw
+🌺 self-taught c++ at age 8
 🌱 currently learning typescript and node
 </code></pre>